 Salt Coffee

 We all know that Vietnam is the land of fantastic coffee.
 Vietnamese love coffee so much that we’ve created numerous unique versions of it, including the new “salt coffee” in Hue.
-The strong phin-filtered coffee pairs so well with the salty layer of froth on top that it creates a lingering, soft taste on the tongue.
+The strong, phin-filtered coffee pairs so well with the salty layer of froth on top that it creates a lingering, soft taste on the tongue.
 Try it for yourself at number 10, Nguyen Luong Bang Street, Hue City.

 How to Get to Hue Travel Guide